pymc-labs/CausalPy/README.md

 > The data (treated and untreated units), pre-treatment model fit, and counterfactual (i.e. the synthetic control) are plotted (top).
 The causal impact is shown as a blue shaded region.
 The Bayesian analysis shows shaded Bayesian credible regions of the model fit and counterfactual.
 Also shown is the causal impact (middle) and cumulative causal impact (bottom).

+### Geographical lift (Geolift)
+We can also use synthetic control methods to analyse data from geographical lift studies.
+For example, we can try to evaluate the causal impact of an intervention (e.g. a marketing campaign) run in one geographical area by using control geographical areas which are similar to the intervention area but which did not recieve the specific marketing intervention.

 ### ANCOVA

 This is appropriate for non-equivalent group designs when you have a single pre and post intervention measurement and have a treament and a control group.